SEDoug/decrypt-me/README.md

-# decrypt-me
+# decrypt-me: shell script tool

-decrypt-me - a script to decrypt files using gpg
+I created a shell script to execute this tool.